rkligman | 2 years ago | 3 comments | 687 views

 BluffTitler is a 3D software, so objects are placed in 3D space, 3D means the position have 3 properties :

 3rd=front-rear, so this property defines if an object behind or not an other object, you must play with this value and adjust size to keep proportions between objects

-vincent, a year ago
+vincent, 2 years ago

 In addition of the comment of Vincent: